brudex/docs.shortcodeafrica/src/guide/quickstart/navigation.md

     - On the pop up Menu. click on navigation next to Menu tab
     ![navigation][def2]

-    - click on blue button with the + symbol "image" to start implementing the Navigation process
+    - click on blue button with the + symbol to start implementing the Navigation process
     ![plus][def3]
-    - Click on "Save" after listing all your Prefer list of Menu to be Display "image"
+    - Click on "Save" after initiating all your Prefer navigation corresponds

 [def]: /assets/images/Open_Designer.png
 [def1]: /assets/images/plus.png